Troubleshoot SAML SSO

 Error message: SAML user missing roles

-If the Splunk platform instance is not able to correctly determine roles for a SAML-based user, you see the following message:
+If the Splunk platform instance cannot correctly determine roles for a SAML-based user, you see the following message:

 ERROR UserManagerPro - user="samluser1" had no roles

-rolemap_SAML contains the correct role mapping with ";" at the end of each role name.
+rolemap_SAML stanza in the authentication.conf file contains the correct role mapping with ";" at the end of each role name.

 User cannot login